Holy Mother is with us on this. She is, dear boy. I am convinced of it.

 “Yes,” agrees d’Ollot.
 “We’ll give her the cheese franchise as well.
 She’ll subcontract it out to you, sir,” he glances at Bittor.
 “You keep your hands clean, at a price.
 I don’t doubt she drives a mean bargain.”

 ZaZa despises Bittor’s timidity.
 He’s gotten many a lecture on it.
 He shrieks, “Where’s that paper?
 I’ll sign, by God I will!”
 He drains his amusingly shaped goblet (they do not let it stand dry) and hurls the blown glass sea-monster, its bulge-eyed, curled-lipped visage so like his mama’s sourpuss, into the hearth.
 “I’ll show both of them,” he fumes, decorating the document shoved under his nose with a swirl of signature.
-“Tell me again, where do you mean to stage your carnival?”
+“Where do you mean to stage your carnival?”

-“On the Pamplona Road,” explains d’Ollot, “there is that gentle stretch.
-The rock-face above is magnificent, and it has an additional advantage.
+“On the Pamplona Road,” explains d’Ollot, “there is that level stretch.
+The rock-face above is a magnificent backdrop.
 The claim is that in late afternoon, the sun just so, one sees a woman’s face on the cliff.
 My boys call it the Neskata, the young lady.
 I’ve tried to apprehend it.
 I can’t.
-But I suppose if you stare at a formation long enough you can see anything.”
+But I suppose if you stare at a formation long enough you can see anything.”3

 “On the Pamplona Road!
-A tillable field, instead of the ledge that is our principal natural wealth?”
+A tillable field, free of the ledge that is our principal natural wealth?”

 “A fine spot,” confirms d’Ollot.
 I’ve leased it.
 I send my boys gathering there.”